Multi-needle Localization for Pelvic Seed Implant Brachytherapy based on Tip-handle Detection and Matching: Methods

 Several methods have been developed to solve the assignment problems.
 The Hungarian algorithm, designed for balanced problems, can be adapted for unbalanced ones by adding dummies, but struggles with complex constraints.
 Mathematical programming methods like integer and linear programming relaxation has advantage to find the optimality.
 However, in real-world complex problems, they face issues such as exponential computational complexity and difficulty in formulating complex constraints.
 Heuristic algorithms like genetic and greedy algorithms are useful alternatives.
 Genetic algorithms handle complex constraints well in large-scale problems, while greedy algorithms make fast, locally-optimal choices, providing practical solutions for real-world scenarios.

-As for the above tip-handle matching UAP-C with complex constraints, we propose solving it using a greedy matching and merging strategy.
-Initially, a score matrix $S$, similar to that used in the Hungarian Method, is constructed to facilitate the pairing of tip-handle candidates.
+For the above tip-handle matching UAP-C with complex constraints, we propose solving it using a greedy matching and merging strategy.
+Initially, a score matrix $S$, similar to that used in the Hungarian method, is constructed to facilitate the pairing of tip-handle candidates.
 Each element of the score matrix $S_{ij}$ is the score value of the potential needle path connecting the $i$-th tip and the $j$-th handle.
-To handle the specific constraints \ref{eq:constraint10} and \ref{eq:constraint11}, we introduce a special treatment when the corresponding value does not satisfy the prescribed criteria.
-In such cases, we assign the value of $O[i,j]$ to negative infinity ($-\infty$).
-This ensures that any pairings violating the geometric constraints are effectively excluded from the objective function, as they will no longer contribute to the selection process.
-By implementing this approach, we guarantee that only valid pairings that adhere to all the geometric restrictions are considered, thereby optimizing the overall matching solution.
+To enforce constraints \ref{eq:constraint10} and \ref{eq:constraint11}, candidate pairs that do not satisfy the prescribed criteria are assigned a score of negative infinity ($-\infty$).
+In this way, geometrically invalid pairings are excluded from subsequent selection, so that only feasible candidates are retained for matching.

-An iterative greedy matching procedure is then applied to match all possible tip-handle pairs.
-At each iteration, the needle path with the highest score that does not intersect with any previously selected paths is chosen.
+An iterative greedy matching procedure is then applied to match feasible tip-handle pairs.
+At each iteration, the needle path with the highest finite score that does not intersect with any previously selected paths is chosen.
 This approach ensures that the non-intersection constraint is respected at every step.
-In the case of an $m \times n$ score matrix, applying the greedy matching process results in $x = \min(m,n)$ matching pairs between the $m$ needle tips and $n$ needle handles.
-Since the total number of implanted needles, denoted as $N_{\text{prior}}$, is known, if $x \leq N_{\text{prior}}$, the current matching solution set is accepted.
-However, if $x > N_{\text{prior}}$, this indicates the presence of duplicate needle paths and the following merging process is performed.
+In the case of an $m \times n$ score matrix, applying the greedy matching process results in up to $\min(m,n)$ matching pairs between the $m$ needle tips and $n$ needle handles.
+Let $x$ denote the number of selected matching pairs.
+Given the known total number of implanted needles, $N_{\text{prior}}$, the current matching solution is accepted when $x \leq N_{\text{prior}}$.
+Conversely, if $x > N_{\text{prior}}$, this indicates the presence of duplicate needle paths and the following merging process is performed.